The device is the hardware, and also used when referring to the node and all its entities. There are 3 main types of devices:

 For example, with

-polling_interval=60000 (which is the default) if you have 10 devices that are being polled, if a device can receive and acknowledge the poll within one second, then it will take 10 seconds to complete the polling list, which leaves 50 seconds left for normal traffic.
+polling_interval=60000 (which is the default) if you have 10 devices that are being polled at every interval, and each polling takes one secound (request/response round trip), then it will take 10 seconds to complete the polling list.
+This only leaves 50 seconds left for normal traffic.
 The more devices you poll, and the shorter the interval, the less bandwidth that’s available for normal traffic.

 The Central Scene command class isn’t yet supported in OpenZWave (there is work in progress to provide it it), though Home Assistant has introduced some support with change 9178 which was part of 0.53 and documented here.

 You can check to see if OpenZWave supports your particular device by looking at the OpenZWave github.
 Be aware that being listed here doesn’t mean that it will be supported in Home Assistant, since the version of OpenZWave used by Home Assistant will often lag the github by a few months.